mejustme/bower-conflict/README.md

 > Front end visualization bower dependency and conflict

 ### how to use
-- npm install bower-conflict
+- npm install bower-conflict -g
 - cd to the your project
 - run bower-conflict
-- it will open browser Automatically
+- it will open browser automatically

 ### bower dependency tree (red color is conflict)
 ![1](res/img/2.png)